snowdj/udothemath1984.github.io/README.md

-# jekyll-simple

-## simple
+# Welcome to my website

+Hi there.
+This is Fu-Chang, the owner of the website (https://udothemath1984.github.io/).
+I plan to continously update my site, as a practice of conveying an idea with my comment.
+Hopefully you could find something interesting and useful.

-simple is a theme designed for blogger using static site generator like jekyll, Hexo etc.
+#### Note: jekyll-simple is a theme designed for blogger using static site generator like jekyll, Hexo etc. You can find the template through the link provided at the footnote of the website.

-Especially for those who writes in both Chinese and English.
-The font-type setting looks really good when writers use Chinese mixed with English.

-Supposedly, this could work with Japanese as well but never had a chance to try.

-## Story behind this theme

-It has been long that using font with Chinese in web was a tedious and time-consuming work.
-It would be almost impossible to make different OS or devices to look the same.

-iOS 9 has pulished some new fonts in Chinese and I decided to make one theme that looks good on iOS devices, at the same time, making it acceptable on computers using other fonts.

-So mobile goes first, then the macOS.